awsdocs/aws-java-developer-guide/doc_source/java-dg-region-selection.rst

     Region.getRegion(Regions.US_WEST_2)
         .isServiceSupported(AmazonDynamoDB.ENDPOINT_PREFIX);

-See the :java-api:`Regions <regions/Regions>` class documentation to see which regions can be specified, and use the endpoint prefix of the service to query.
+See the :aws-java-class:`Regions <regions/Regions>` class documentation to see which regions can be specified, and use the endpoint prefix of the service to query.
 Each service's endpoint prefix is defined in the service interface.
-For example, |DDB|'s endpoint prefix is defined in :java-api:`AmazonDynamoDB <services/dynamodbv2/AmazonDynamoDB>`.
+For example, |DDB|'s endpoint prefix is defined in :aws-java-class:`AmazonDynamoDB <services/dynamodbv2/AmazonDynamoDB>`.

 .. _region-selection-choose-region: